nikodunk/electrade-2-insurance-static/content/blog/Best-Electric-Auto-Insurance-Companies-in-2019.md

 * [AAA](https://aaa.com)
     * Note: Has the reputation of giving terrible deals on electric car insurance.
     * Sample quote for 2018 Tesla Model S in Florida: $2,944/year through Travelers
+    * Separate from the [EV roadside assistance service](https://www.plugincars.com/aaa-introduces-roadside-emergency-charging-electric-cars-107663.html) [that AAA has](https://electrek.co/2016/09/06/aaa-ev-emergency-charging-truck/).
+We are talking about EV insurance here, not roadside assistance.
 * [Costco Ameriprise](https://www.costco.com/auto-home-insurance-services.html) (Costco Members Only)
     * Sample quote for 2018 Tesla Model S in Florida: $1,200/ 6 months
     * Costco members only – sign up at Costco.com for an additional $60 a year.